The Essential Guide to International SEO

 This guide covers all the essential aspects of international SEO to help you develop a robust plan that catapults your website to the top of relevant, profitable rankings – wherever in the world you are.

 Before you do anything else, you need to organise your internationalised content with the right site structure.
+Country targeting refers to specifying your target country and/or region with an international-friendly URL structure.

 The goal is to make it easy for search engines to know where to send traffic from the countries you are targeting.
+Since your URL structure helps Google determine which of your pages to show searches in different countries, it is of paramount importance to choose your URL structure carefully.

 There are lots of ways to organise your content, but our experience shows the ideal site structure is subdirectories.